Religious leaders sue to block Missouri's abortion ban

 Since then, religious abortion rights supporters have increasingly used religious freedom lawsuits in seeking to protect abortion access.
 The religious freedom complaints are among nearly three dozen post-Roe lawsuits that have been filed against 19 states’ abortion bans, according to the Brennan Center for Justice.

-The Missouri lawsuit brought on behalf of 13 Christian and Jewish leaders seeks a permanent injunction barring the state from enforcing its abortion law and a declaration that provisions of its law violate the Missouri Constitution.
+The Missouri lawsuit brought on behalf of 13 Christian , Jewish and Unitarian Universalist leaders seeks a permanent injunction barring the state from enforcing its abortion law and a declaration that provisions of its law violate the Missouri Constitution.

 “What the lawsuit says is that when you legislate your religious beliefs into law, you impose your beliefs on everyone else and force all of us to live by your own narrow beliefs,” said Michelle Banker of the National Women’s Law Center, the lead attorney in the case.
 “And that hurts us.
 That denies our basic human rights.”

-Note: This story was initially published on Jan.
-19. It was updated on Jan.
-21 to correct that the lawsuit was filed on behalf of 13 Jewish, Christian and Unitarian Universalist leaders, not just Jewish and Christian leaders.